 Occasionally the initial response from E-Verify will be “Tentative Non-Confirmation,” also called a TNC.
 Follow the tentative non-confirmation steps provided in the system.

-- You must print the TNC notice and review it with the employee.
+- You must contact HR, Records to have them print the TNC notice.
+HR will send the print out to you, review it with your employee.
 The employee has the right to decide whether to contest the results or not.

 - The employee has 8 work days in which to address the issue and notify you when it has been resolved.
 The employee must be allowed to continue working while the non-confirmation is being resolved.

 - Check back regularly with HR for final results.